 Years ago, Jane Bastien (of the Bastien piano series) created the One Minute Club, which is a challenge for students to say and play the notes of the grand staff in one minute or less.
-You may have read about it on a piano teaching blog or seen teachers talk about it in Facebook groups such as Piano Teacher Central.
+You may have read about it on a piano teaching blog or in a Facebook group such as Piano Teacher Central.

 This can be an individual incentive or a studio-wide challenge.

 For students who are new to the staff, choosing 3-5 cards that they have learned might be a great starting place.
 The main objective is to have fun!

 How to play:

 - Select the cards you want the student to say and play.

 - Start your timer (a funny alarm sound such as a duck quacking when the minute is up always brings lots of giggles!)

 - Show each card to your student.

 - The student plays and says the name of the note on the card.

 - If the student finishes the cards you have selected, celebrate!